mtlynch/mtlynch.io/content/posts/zig-strings-call-c-code/index.md

                                                 ~^~~~
 ```

-Zig prevents you from overwriting the null terminator
+Zig prevents you from overwriting the null terminator.
+If I try, the code compiles and runs fine, but Zig casually ignored my request:

 ```zig
 var s = [_:0]u8{ 'h', 'e', 'l', 'l', 'o' };